-Claudia Kogachi was born in Japan (Awaji-Shima) and graduated from Elam School of Fine Arts, University of Auckland with a BFA in 2018.
-She was recently a part of Artspace Aotearoa’s The New Artists’ Show (2020), which featured Kogachi’s rug series, All The Careers I’ve Ever Considered Doing In Order To Finance My Art Career (2020), alongside work by Vanessa Crofskey, Millie Dow, Ary Jansen, Matt Ritani, Luke Shaw, Ashleigh Taupaki, Jasmine Tuia, Louie Zalk-Neale.
+Claudia Kogachi was born in Japan (Awaji-Shima) and graduated from Elam School of Fine Arts with a Bachelor of Fine Arts in 2018.
+She was recently part of Artspace Aotearoa’s The New Artists’ Show.
 Other recent exhibitions include Everyone Has A Horse Phase (2020), Sanderson Contemporary, Tāmaki Makaurau and Uncle Gagi (2020), play_station space, Pōneke Wellington.

 The last time Claudia Kogachi visited her obaachan (grandmother) in Oahu, Hawai‘i, was late last summer.
 Kogachi’s series of rugs are based on photos she took during that visit, images she returned to often back in Tāmaki Makaurau in the months following, during an extended period of separation due to Covid-related border restrictions.
 Like many family members living apart at this time, Kogachi and her obaachan are still able to speak on Skype every day.
 Yet despite growing familiarity with online contact, there is a strong awareness of the intense physical and emotional energy required to maintain a connection through screens, with time delays affecting the dialogue, sitting face-to-face in a way that would feel strange were they in the same room.